gipritchard/Space-Debris/Space Debris Taskforce.md

 ### Capture Debris
 ![](../attachments/action_capture_example.jpg)
-- Move 1 debris from an adjacent space onto your Spaceship card.
-Spaces are considered adjacent if they are connected by a dotted line.
+- Move any number of debris from your space onto your Spaceship card.

 OR

-- Move any number of debris from your space onto your Spaceship card.
+- Move 1 debris from an adjacent space onto your Spaceship card.

-	- Spaceships can carry debris up to their capacity.
+Spaceships can carry debris up to their capacity.
 A Spaceship's capacity starts at 5, and may be upgraded via other actions.

 ### Recycle
 ![](../attachments/action_recycle_example.jpg)